-I didn’t want the 11AM tour because it has back-lit Puffins on the first approach.
-The 2PM tour is a little better for watching the birds on Gull Island and later this year they’ll even go out at 5PM or something, those tours are much better as far is lighting is concerned.
+Because the 11 AM tour has back-lit puffins on the first approach, I wanted to be on the 2 PM tour which is a little better for watching the birds on Gull Island.
+Later this year they’ll even have evening tours, much better as far as lighting on the islands is concerned.

 Before it was 2 PM though, I had lots of time to fill, so I went on a hike: